A Benchmark Model for Fixed-Target Arctic Sea Ice Forecasting: Introduction

 \section{Introduction}

-The Arctic has emerged as a crucial focal point of climate change study.
+The Arctic is warming much faster than the rest of the planet, and it has emerged as a crucial focal point of climate change study.
 The path and pattern of Arctic sea ice diminution is of particular interest, and sea ice forecasting has received significant attention.
 From a real-time online perspective, there are two key forecast types: fixed-horizon (e.g., each month we might forecast one month ahead, month after month, ongoing) and fixed-target (e.g., each month we forecast a fixed future target month, month after month, ending when we arrive at the target month).
 In this paper we consider the fixed-target scenario, which has generated substantial interest in highlighting Arctic sea ice diminution both within years (as September 30 is approached, say) and across years (comparing the sequence of Septembers, say).\footnote{A third forecast type arises from an offline perspective -- the so-called extrapolation forecast, with a fixed origin and an expanding range of horizons, as with a forecast for every month from now until the end of the century.}

-In particular, each summer since 2008 the Sea Ice Prediction Network (SIPN) has sponsored the Sea Ice Outlook (SIO) competition for predicting September average daily Arctic sea ice extent.\footnote{See \url{https://www.arcus.org/sipn} for SIPN, and see \url{https://www.arcus.org/sipn/sea-ice-outlook} for SIO.} September extent forecasts are produced by many research groups mid-month in June, July, and August, and evaluated once September ends and the outcome is known.
+For example, each summer since 2008 the Sea Ice Prediction Network (SIPN) has sponsored the Sea Ice Outlook (SIO) competition for fixed-target prediction of September average daily Arctic sea ice extent.\footnote{See \url{https://www.arcus.org/sipn} for SIPN, and see \url{https://www.arcus.org/sipn/sea-ice-outlook} for SIO.} September extent forecasts are produced by many research groups mid-month in June, July, and August, and evaluated once September ends and the outcome is known.
 Insightful post-season SIO assessments have been produced annually (the most recent is \cite{SIOinterim2020}), and similarly-insightful multi-year retrospective SIO assessments have been produced occasionally \citep{StroeveEtAl2014,HamiltonStroeve2016,Hamilton2020}.
 Those assessments focus primarily on the forecasting skill of the SIO point-forecast ensembles.